-I didn’t formally mention it on the blog, but back in March we purchased a used 2014 Chrysler Town and Country.
-My 2005 Dodge Caravan was beginning to have a more issues than we wanted to deal with, and we decided that it was the proper time for a replacement.
+I didn’t mention it on the blog, but back in March, we purchased a used 2014 Chrysler Town and Country.
+My 2005 Dodge Caravan was beginning to have more issues than we wanted to deal with, and we decided that it was the proper time for a replacement.

 Mr. Yoder Toter and I had many lengthy discussions about getting an SUV versus sticking with a minivan.
 We spoke to friends and family about the pros and cons of each vehicle, taking into consideration our family of five.
 Because we do a lot of traveling, we researched gas mileage and storage holds.

 It came down to the question- “what would be the best vehicle for family travel?”
 Here’s why we chose another minivan and why we find it to be the perfect family road trip vehicle!